 - It is the receiving team's ball at the spot a kicked ball goes out-ofbounds if touched by receiving team member prior to going out of bounds. - Blocking by kicking team players before being eligible to touch the ball on an onside kick is reviewable (Rule 12-3-4).
-Note: - o The block by the kicking team must be obvious.
-The receiving team player being blocked must be passive. - Replay can instruct the referee to pick up a flag for an illegal block if the block occurred after the ball (1) Passed the restraining line; or (2) Was touched by a receiving team player. - o There is no competitive effect if the receiving team possesses the ball at the end of the kick. - Any player must complete the same components as completing a catch to recover a free kick.
+Note: - The block by the kicking team must be obvious.
+The receiving team player being blocked must be passive. - Replay can instruct the referee to pick up a flag for an illegal block if the block occurred after the ball (1) Passed the restraining line; or (2) Was touched by a receiving team player. - There is no competitive effect if the receiving team possesses the ball at the end of the kick. - Any player must complete the same components as completing a catch to recover a free kick. - Replay should be alert for any Team B signal (valid or invalid) including a "T" signal.